 Taking a chicken bus is the cheapest way to get to and from the market, coming in at less than $10 USD roundtrip from Lake Atitlan.

 Why You Must Visit the Chichicastenango Market

-Since visiting Chichicastenango is such an easy day trip from popular tourist places like Lake Atitlán and Xela, you have no excuse to miss out.
+During your trip to Guatemala, don’t miss the chance to visit Chichicastenango – on a Thursday or Sunday.
+Since it’s such an easy day trip, you have no excuse to miss out.
 You’re going to love it!

 WANT MORE GUATEMALA INSPIRATION?

 - Top 10 Reasons to Visit Guatemala ASAP!